 Leia Marcellino, BA, LSW, is the North Shore Program Director for New England Geriatrics.
 Her work within this role includes oversight and supervision of all clinical services for over 30 nursing homes within the northern region of Massachusetts.
 Leia has a passion for providing education to nursing home staff.
 She takes an active role in providing support, crisis management, and strategic behavioral work within the nursing facilities she serves.
 She is often found passionately provide in-servicing on a variety of topics at the request her colleagues.

 Leia has previous experience as a Protective Services Worker with Elder Services of the Merrimack Valley.
 During this time, she developed her skills working with the at risk geriatric population, as well as families and community groups in order to reduce risk, provide service planning, and assessment of mental health needs.
 Her advocacy work included being a liaison for developing and presenting mandated reporter trainings for professionals throughout the State of Massachusetts, as well as being an educational presenter at Merrimack College School of Social Work and Criminology.

 Leia has worked with children and families prior to her work with the elder population.
 She also served as a supervisor in a residential and educational setting for dually diagnosed adolescence at Easter Seals of New Hampshire.
 Leia has been an avid volunteer for the Girl Scouts of the Green and White mountains where she has provided guidance and leadership to young women.
 She takes pride in her role in the care ministry at her church where she worked to develop outreach programing for assisted livings and nursing homes.
 She also leads a caregiver support in the community in which she lives.

-Leia received her BA in Clinical and Counseling Psychology from Keene State College.
-She holds a Certificate in Aging from Boston University’s Institute for Geriatric Social Work.
+Leia received her BA in Clinical and Counseling Psychology from Keene State College, and holds a Certificate in Aging from Boston University’s Institute for Geriatric Social Work.
 She is a Certified Dementia Practitioner.
 She also holds a certification in working with people who have dementia by StilMee Alzheimer Coaching.
 Leia lives in New Hampshire with her husband and two daughters.